qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

       }
 ```

-The version using the intermediate data structures has to do the work, both when creating and when walking through those data structures:
+The version using the intermediate data structures had to do more work, both when creating and when walking through those data structures:
 ```
 evalAddBig4 :: BaseF (Term TermF)
 evalAddBig4 = TmLit 3#